Wormholes in Einstein-Dirac-Maxwell theory with identical spacetime asymptotics: Numerical solutions

 Next, transforming from the metric \eqref{metric} to Schwarzschild-type coordinates,

 and using the expression for the metric function $A$ from Eq.~\eqref{approx_sol}, one can show that, as it should be, the external solution corresponds to the Reissner-Nordstr\"{o}m metric:

-Note that for all the configurations considered in Sec. \ref{sec_e_0} and \ref{sec_e_neq_0}, it is typical that, as $\bar \Omega \to \bar \Omega_{\text{crit}} \approx -\bar{e}$, over all of space, the spinor fields $\bar{u}$ and $\bar{v}$ are approximately equal to 0, and the metric function $B\approx 1$.
-Accordingly, for such systems, the approximate solutions~\eqref{approx_sol} are already valid over all of space, including the region in the vicinity of the throat.
+Note that for all the configurations considered in Sec. \ref{sec_e_0} and \ref{sec_e_neq_0}, it is typical that, as $\bar \Omega \to \bar \Omega_{\text{crit}} \approx -\bar{e}$, throughout all of space, the spinor fields $\bar{u}$ and $\bar{v}$ are approximately equal to 0, while the metric function $B\approx 1$.
+Accordingly, for such systems, the approximate solutions~\eqref{approx_sol} are already valid throughout all of space, including the region in the vicinity of the throat.
 In this case $\bar{Q}_\pm\to \bar{M}_\pm$; this corresponds to the extremal Reissner-Nordstr\"{o}m solution.

 In the case of $\bar{e}\to 0$, when $\bar{U}_{+\infty}\to \bar{U}_{-\infty}$ as well, the first term in the expression for $\bar{\phi}$ from Eq.~\eqref{approx_sol} is calculated by evaluating the indeterminate form~$0/0$.